Sam-Max/rcmltb/README.md

-# An Rclone Telegram bot to transfer to and from many clouds!!
+# An Rclone Telegram bot to transfer to and from many clouds

     - Mirror from Telegram to cloud.
     - Leech files and folders from cloud to Telegram.